2018-2019 Wildlife Management Area (WMA) Regulations

 The SCDNR offers a variety of WMA hunts through computerized drawings.
 Hunt fees range from $5 to $25 per hunter and must be submitted at the time of application.
 Applications for, deer hunts are available in July, waterfowl and quail hunts in Sept. and youth/ adult only turkey hunts in Feb.
-Deadlines to apply for draw hunts are generally mid-Aug. (deer), mid-Oct. for quail and waterfowl and early Mar. for youth turkey hunts.
+Deadlines to apply for draw hunts are, mid-Aug. (deer), mid-Oct. for quail and waterfowl and early Mar. for youth turkey hunts.
 Applications are available at SCDNR offices statewide (write SCDNR Public Drawing Hunts, PO Box 167, Columbia, SC 29202 or visit our website at www.dnr.sc.gov/hunting/drawhunts).
 A hunter's privilege to participate in a Wildlife Management Area lottery hunt may be revoked for the remainder of the hunt for any violation of law or WMA regulations (SC 50-11-2240).

 - On all SCDNR-owned WMA lands the removal of artifacts or ecofacts (including arrowheads) from the surface or subsurface is prohibited except when approved by the State Historic Preservation Office and carried out in accordance with their guidelines.

 - Statutes 50-11-2200 and 50-11-2210 authorize the promulgation of WMA regulations R123- 40.
 See specific game zones for seasons.